General Electric: Don't Lose Sight Of The Real Benefit Of Tax Reform

 Disclaimer: This article is not a recommendation to buy or sell any stock mentioned.
 These are only my personal opinions.
 Every investor must do his/her own due diligence before making any investment decision.

-Full Disclosure: All screen shot support was pulled from GE's 2015 10-K (linked above).
+Full Disclosure: All screenshot support was pulled from GE's 2015 10-K (linked above).

 Disclosure: I am/we are long GE.